osa-ora/ocp-demo-catalog/README.md

 <img width="360" height="535" alt="Screenshot 2026-05-21 at 2 39 35 PM" src="https://github.com/user-attachments/assets/d151c844-0530-4070-989a-d960f2384a66" />

+Select where to install it and other info.
+I created a demos namespace for that.

 <img width="874" height="569" alt="Screenshot 2026-05-21 at 2 48 34 PM" src="https://github.com/user-attachments/assets/aec347cd-d734-4e98-9071-959f3fb3ab96" />

+Once installed successfully:

 <img width="543" height="253" alt="Screenshot 2026-05-21 at 2 49 29 PM" src="https://github.com/user-attachments/assets/a57576c2-9c04-4e22-8ff3-43e0efa93bda" />

-Then you can go and create the demo requests:
+Then you can go ahead and create the demo requests:

 <img width="1253" height="665" alt="Screenshot 2026-05-21 at 2 49 39 PM" src="https://github.com/user-attachments/assets/693bfbbc-bcfe-4559-ae23-c0f9c3fa243b" />

+Currently the index.yaml file contains 2 demos, you need to select one: either nginx or httpd and put the namespace as demos.

 <img width="1025" height="608" alt="Screenshot 2026-05-21 at 2 50 08 PM" src="https://github.com/user-attachments/assets/938a2d0f-d6f0-47d8-85e1-3a56ff320ea1" />